-The Ministry of Health Services has overall responsibility for ensuring that quality, appropriate and timely health services are available to all British Columbians.
+The Ministry of Health Services works collaboratively with the Ministry of Healthy Living and Sport to guide and enhance the Province's health services to ensure British Columbians are supported in their efforts to maintain and improve their health.
 The Ministry works with health authorities, care providers, agencies and other groups to provide access to care.
 The Ministry provides leadership, direction and support to these service delivery partners and sets province-wide goals, standards and expectations for health service delivery by health authorities.
-The Ministry enacts this leadership role through the development of social policy, legislation and professional regulation, through funding decisions, negotiations and bargaining, and through its accountability framework for health authorities.
+The Ministry enacts this leadership role through the development of social policy, legislation and professional regulation, through funding decisions, negotiations and bargaining, and through its accountability framework for health authorities and oversight of health professional regulatory bodies.

 The Ministry directly manages a number of provincial programs and services.
 These programs include: the Medical Services Plan, which covers most physician services; PharmaCare, which provides prescription drug insurance for British Columbians; the B.C.
-Vital Statistics Agency, which registers and reports on vital events, such as a birth, death or marriage; and, the Emergency and Health Services Commission, which provides ambulance services across the province as well as the BC HealthGuide, bebedline and BC NurseLine program.
-For more about these programs, see www.healthlinkbc.ca.
+Vital Statistics Agency, which registers and reports on vital events such as a birth, death or marriage; and the Emergency and Health Services Commission, which provides ambulance services across the province and operates HealthLink BC, a confidential health information, advice and health navigation system available by telephone or on the web (see www.healthlinkbc.ca).
+HealthLink BC also publishes the BC HealthGuide which is available through local pharmacies and operates bedeline, the provincial acute bed management system.

 The Province's six health authorities are the organizations primarily responsible for health service delivery.
-Five regional health authorities are responsible for delivering a full continuum of health services to meet the needs of the population within their respective geographic regions.
+Five regional health authorities deliver a full continuum of health services to meet the needs of the population within their respective geographic regions.
 A sixth health authority, the Provincial Health Services Authority, is responsible for managing the quality, coordination and accessibility of selected province-wide health programs and services.
-These include the specialized programs and services provided through the following agencies: BC Cancer Agency, BC Centre for Disease Control, BC Children's Hospital and Sunny Hill Health Centre for Children, BC Women's Hospital and Health Centre, BC Provincial Renal Agency, BC Transplant Society, Cardiac Service BC, and BC Mental Health and Addiction Services including Riverview Hospital and the Forensic Psychiatric Services Commission.
+These include the specialized programs and services provided through the following agencies: BC Cancer Agency, BC Centre for Disease Control, BC Children's Hospital and Sunny Hill Health Centre for Children, BC Women's Hospital and Health Centre, BC Provincial Renal Agency, BC Transplant Society, Cardiac Services BC, and BC Mental Health and Addiction Services including Riverview Hospital and the Forensic Psychiatric Services Commission.

 The delivery of health services and the health of the population are monitored by the Ministry on a regular basis.
-These activates inform the Ministry's strategic planning and policy direction to ensure the delivery of health services continues to meet the needs of British Columbians.
+These activities inform the Ministry's strategic planning and policy direction to ensure the delivery of health services continues to meet the needs of British Columbians.